-Contrasted with a person with a healthy self esteem, that sees themselves as the creator of their own destiny.
-Who feels as though they are in charge of their lives, and take action accordingly.
-This mentality will enable them to communicate confidently and with purpose.
+Contrasted with a person with healthy self-esteem, that sees themselves as the creator of their own destiny, someone with poor confidence may feel as though they are in charge of their lives and take action accordingly.
+This attitude will enable them to communicate confidently and with purpose.
 They will not be afraid of being honest and are much more likely to have rewarding relationships.

-Relationship problems that occur as a result of a low self esteem
+Relationship problems that occur as a result of low self esteem

 If you have low self esteem you won’t be able to relate to others well.
 You may feel a lack of confidence in social situations.
 Your body language may be negative and you will not respond to others positively.